giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.0.9.md

 title: Workload cluster release v9.0.9 for AWS
 ---

-This release updates managed apps to the latest releases, Calico to version `3.13.4`, and Flatcar Container Linux to `2512.2.1`.
+This release updates Managed Apps to the latest releases, Calico to version `3.13.4`, and Flatcar Container Linux to `2512.2.1`.

 Below, you can find more details on components that were changed with this release.